44 X 20: Pickler, Pickled…

 This court is located at the home of Jacques Roy who lives in Talbotville, about a 25-minute commute from my home in Komoka.
 It is just so well constructed and the playing surface, colours, and arboreal, meadow-like surroundings combine to make it a superb facility.
 Roy, a former professional baseball player, constructed the court on his property circa 2019.
 It is Roy-described and surface-labelled as “King’s court,” with the ‘o’ in court cleverly stylized as a pickleball…

 I’m not certain of the royal label, perhaps an Arthurian legend allusion but reminiscent to me of Eddie “The King” Feigner, famed softball pitcher who played over 10,000 games absolutely dominating full teams with his traveling 4-person team, The King and his Court (Jacques is a very skilled PB player).
 Maybe it’s just a self-attribute Jacques uses to add a character-stamp to his realm.
 In point of fact, Jacques just read this blog and shared that as a French Canadian, his last name – Roy – is fairly close to the French word ‘roi,’ meaning king – hence a one-letter play on the word to name the King’s Court.
 Lighted for night-play and equipped with shaded benches, the net is perfectly suspended and affixed – see the metal plate at the post above – to the court surface by my friend Peter Singleton’s son.
 Jacques insists that all players prior to using the court sign a waiver for liability reasons.
-He charges no fee and it seems as long as he knows your name, anyone can play on the King’s court:
+He charges no fee and it seems as long as he knows your name and you play for fun, anyone can play on the King’s court:

 Often, I have used the court just for self-practice with my ball machine (more on that little gem below) and and plethora of pickleballs: